Warwick Heritage Trail

 Great side trips for outdoor fun:

-- Goddard Park - horseback, hiking, golf, picnic, swim - also view a variety of trees from all over the world including 62 deciduous and 10 evergreen species. www.riparks.com/goddard.htm
+- Goddard Park - Horseback, hiking, golf, picnic, swim - also view a variety of trees from all over the world including 62 deciduous and 10 evergreen species. www.riparks.com/Locations/LocationGoddard.html

 Side trips for that one-of-a-kind find

-- Museum of Art - dedicated to visual art and cultural enhancement featuring assorted works of art, poetry, music and theatre. www.warwickmuseum.org
+- Museum of Art - Dedicated to visual art and cultural enhancement featuring assorted works of art, poetry, music and theater. www.warwickmuseum.org

 Tasty tips along the trail.
 Local favorites:

 - Doughboys - A deep-fried dough delicacy sprinkled with sugar and cinnamon